Quick Last-Minute Christmas Gifts

 Create a decorative monogram to give as a handcrafted Christmas present.
 Paint a wood letter a neutral color and decorate with buttons, ribbons, and other embellishments, customized to the recipient's taste and style.
 To make it Christmas-theme, use holiday colors and elements.

-Editor's Tip: Use a last initial to serve as a family gift.
+Editor's Tip: Use the recipient's last initial to serve as a family gift.